sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Figures broken into subfigures
+Short desc    : Figures broken into subfigures
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides support for the manipulation and reference
+Descript     : The package provides support for the manipulation and reference
              : of small or 'sub' figures and tables within a single figure or
              : table environment.
 It is convenient to use this package when
              : your subfigures are to be separately captioned, referenced, or